Special Educational Needs and

 This video contains some helpful ideas and advice about supporting neurodiverse children in these unusual times.

-During this time of closure, this link takes you to the document previewed below.
+During times of closure, this link takes you to the document previewed below.
 It has lots of useful advice for parents / carers / children who are finding the current situation challenging in any way.

 ISEND have also added some resources and activities for SEND pupils to their Local Offer.
 The resources are helpful and cover a range of concerns, from home schooling activities, to videos explaining the situation for those with additional needs and much more.
 They can be accessed via this link:

 They have also produced a flyer with useful contact details on it for parents of SEN pupils.
 This is below.

 INFORMATION ABOUT SEND SUPPORT IN EAST SUSSEX

 This is a framework drawn up by the Inclusion, Special Educational Needs and Disabilities (ISEND) Service in collaboration with staff working in educational settings across the county, Children’s Integrated Therapy Services (CITS) and parents and carers.

 • Provide a shared understanding for schools, the Local Authority, parents/carers, and services such as Health and Social Care, about how to identify the Special Educational Needs of children and young people

 • Provide guidance on provision and resources recommended to meet these needs, and to facilitate educational progression